David T. Roach, Director of Intercollegiate Athletics and Recreation

 For all athletic pursuits, whether they are at the varsity, club, intramural or recreation level, the Athletic Department strives to provide a rewarding experience for all of its constituents.
 The Department conducts its activities in ways that promote sportsmanship, camaraderie, and a comprehensive commitment to academic excellence, diversity, and equitable opportunity for all students and staff.

 Fordham University offers a competitive and nationally respected athletic program.
 From football’s “Seven Blocks of Granite” and Vince Lombardi, to baseball’s Frankie Frisch, “The Fordham Flash”, to the 2002 & 2007 Patriot League Football champions, to the Women’s Swimming and Diving 2010 Atlantic 10 championship and the Softball team’s A-10 title and second straight NCAA regional appearance in 2011, the University’s athletic tradition is rich in team and player accomplishment.
 In addition, Fordham has the oldest intercollegiate baseball program in the nation, dating back to 1859.
+In 2013 our Softball Team was the Atlantic 10 Champions and our Women's Basketball Team was an Atlantic 10 semi-finalist and advanced to the Round of 16 in the WNIT.

 Fordham is a Division I member of the National Collegiate Athletic Association (NCAA), the Atlantic 10 Conference, the Patriot League for football, and the Eastern College Athletic Conference (ECAC).